Design arguments are among the more popular non-scriptural arguments put forward by Theists.

-The design arguments are among the more popular non-scriptural arguments put forward by Theists.
-The cosmos had to have been designed by a designer, a god, to exist at all.
-A watch has a watchmaker, a pot has a potter is the claim.
+The argument goes something like this: The cosmos appears designed and, therefore, must have a designer, a God.
+A watch has a watchmaker; a pot has a potter is the claim.

+One simple counterargument is that the cosmos is better designed for rocks or bacteria than people.
+Most of the universe is a vacuum that doesn’t lend itself to life.
 Another counter is the flaws in human design and the fact that other animals have better design parts than we do.
 Cuttlefish have far better eyes, for example.

-There’s a relationship; so invested in making the pot, the potter becomes fully immersed in the act of creating it to the point where the object-subject distinction disappears.
-The pot also affects the potter, so there’s a feedback loop here.
+But the metaphor doesn’t imply this; the potter and the pot are not separate things.
+There’s a connection a relationship here; so invested in making the pot, the potter becomes fully immersed in creating to the point where the object-subject distinction disappears.
+This is no design by a designer because there is so object and subject.

 Trees Don’t Need Makers

-In chemistry you learn Crystals can form in solution, but where is the designer that makes the crystals?
+Do Beavers design their dams?
+Do birds design their Nests?
+In chemistry, you learn Crystals can form in solution, but where is the designer that makes the crystals?

 Spontaneity is not Design

-What it seems is theists are mixing up words like:
+Theists are mixing up words like:

 Creation (what exists, what arises) with Creativity (the making of something by someone) and Design (the deliberate shaping of a creation).